Encouraging diversity and inclusion to nurture creativity and innovation

 To address these challenges, the D&I strategy contains a number of specific targets that are to be met by 2020.

 Towards more diversity & inclusion: Alstom’s global D&I framework

 Alstom is progressing towards its goal: the overall proportion of women managers or engineers in the company, for instance, increased from 18.6% in 2014 to 21.4% in 2019/20.

-To meet its goal, Alstom has developed a global D&I Framework aimed at raising managers’ and employees’ awareness of the importance of diversity and spread this message, as well as to set clear quantifiable goals and monitoring the success of its D&I policies.
+To meet this goal, Alstom has developed a global D&I Framework aimed at raising managers’ and employees’ awareness and diffuse a culture of diversity and inclusion.

 As illustrated by the following chart, the framework is based on three pillars: Tell, Train & Track and sustained by Collective Enablers:

-Communicate internally and externally about the positive impact of Diversity & Inclusion via all communication channels.
+Communicate internally and externally about the positive impact of Diversity & Inclusion via all communication channels, events and programmes

 Provide learning tools for all employees to sensitize on the importance of D&I and to develop more inclusive behaviours.